Rakesh-Bhandari/CodSoft_Task_01/README.md

 - `todo_list.py`: The main script that contains the application logic.
 - `tasks.txt`: The file where tasks are saved and loaded from.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit pull requests with your improvements.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-For any questions or suggestions, please open an issue in the repository or contact me directly at your-email@example.com.

 ---

-This project was developed as part of an internship task to demonstrate proficiency in Python programming and basic software development practices.
+This project was developed as part of an internship task given by @CodSoft to demonstrate proficiency in Python programming and basic software development practices.

-#CodSoft
-@CodSoft